Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Introduction

 The leftmost plot in Figure \ref{hidden_pattern.fig} shows a visualization of this data, with positive class points marked in blue and negative class points marked in orange.
 We see from this plot that we need two splits to capture the relationship between $X_2$ and $Y$: one on $X_2 \leq 0.65$ and one on $X_2 \geq 0.6$.
 The relationship between $X_1$ and $Y$, on the other hand, can be fairly well captured by a single split down the middle: $X_1 \leq 0.5$.

 The relationship between $X_2$ and $Y$ is an example of a hidden pattern.
-Due to the myopic nature of how splits are constructed, decision trees in a bagging ensemble will always split on $X_1$ before $X_2$, and, as a result, the relationship between $X_2$ and $Y$ will be hidden from the bagging ensemble by $X_1$.
+Due to the myopic nature of how splits are constructed, decision trees in a bagging ensemble will typically split on $X_1$ before $X_2$, and, as a result, the relationship between $X_2$ and $Y$ may be hidden from the bagging ensemble by $X_1$.
 The middle plot in Figure \ref{hidden_pattern.fig} shows the predictions/decision boundaries of a bagging ensemble trained on the data, and we observe that this ensemble fails to capture the relationship between $X_2$ and $Y$.
 Random forests, however, can uncover hidden patterns by randomly selecting subsets of features to consider per split.
 As we can see from the rightmost plot in Figure \ref{hidden_pattern.fig}, the decision boundaries of a random forest fit on the data better capture the relationship between $X_2$ and $Y$ compared to bagging ensembles.
-We empirically demonstrate later in this paper that random forests can reduce model bias over bagging by uncovering these hidden patterns.
+Later in this paper, we formally define hidden patterns and empirically demonstrate how random forests can reduce the training error and bias of the model through uncovering these patterns.